 - Marketing Tools

-When it comes to ecommerce tools, both Wix and Squarespace share most of the features.
+When it comes to a new ecommerce site, both Wix and Squarespace share most of the same primary features.

 Squarespace also offers attractive ecommerce options.
-The initial option is primarily designed for product merchandising and selling a few products, while the other themes are used for rich ecommerce experiences.
+The initial option is primarily designed for product merchandising and selling a few products, while the other themes are used for rich user experiences.

-Again, like Wix, Squarespace also offers amazing ecommerce features like Google analytics, unlimited bandwidth, card recovery, email marketing, and more.
+Again, like Wix, Squarespace also offers amazing ecommerce features like enhanced, unlimited bandwidth, cart recovery, email marketing, and more.

 Building your own blog is much more than just publishing blobs of text.
 That’s why additional blogging tools and features are exceedingly important to scale up your blog.